Explore the ways that a faucet finish can change the look of a room.

 Champagne Bronze makes a bold, eloquent statement.
 The look of muted, brushed gold feels modern enough to be on the cutting edge yet is warm and welcoming.
 Set against a neutral landscape of whites, blacks and grays, this finish makes a faucet, like Dryden (left), the star of the show in the bath.

 Stainless is tried and true.
 The neutral, low-gloss finish looks good on anything.
 Here, the clean lines and geometric forms of the Dryden faucet in SpotShield Stainless pair well with the natural materials of wood and marble, resulting in a blended, transitional space.

 Black Stainless vs. Polished Nickel

 Black Stainless is a modern look that pairs well with darker appliance finishes and also holds its own with metals such as gold, brushed nickel and bronze.
-Beautiful and sophisticated, Black Stainless complements a variety of decor styles.
-In a contemporary kitchen, the Pivotal faucet in Black Stainless (left) captures the black of the sink and sharply contrasts the white of the countertop, backsplash and window trim.
+Beautiful and sophisticated, Black Stainless complements a variety of décor styles.
+In a contemporary kitchen, the Pivotal faucet in Black Stainless (left) captures the black of the sink and sharply contrasts with the white of the countertop, backsplash and window trim.

 Matte Black vs. Chrome

 Matte Black is confident and dark but utterly sophisticated in its versatility with color and design styles—the neutral finish can either blend in or stand out.
-For example, it starkly contrasts a light sink and backsplash in the bath.
+For example, it starkly contrasts with a light sink and backsplash in the bath.
 On the Zura faucet (left), Matte Black collides with the bright gloss of Chrome for a stunning split finish that’s unapologetically modern.